Home

 (b) Signals (not enciphered) which form part of, or relate to, the transmission of Messages.

-As a radio amateur you can transmit on quite a number of frequencies, or bands, and there are NO official restrictions on what you transmit and where you do it.
-(Depending on your license of course.)
 RSGB Limited, a magazine publishing company, does produce a “Band Plan” but the licensing authority do not recognise this.
 The usable frequencies are published by OFCOM in the BR68 leaflet that accompanies your license.
+(Now it's the Terms & Conditions)

 The RSGB Limited website says “There is no better way to explore the fascinating world of radio communications than by becoming a radio amateur.”
 They forget to say that they make their entire income from within the hobby, and so need as many new customers as possible!

-In 1910, The Postmaster General (either Sidney Buxton or Herbert Samuel, we are not sure which at the moment) licensed experimental wireless stations, which is still the main reason for licensing today “Technical Investigations”.
-There are many rules and regulations, but none of these are enforced these days, in fact it is well over 10 years since the last Radio Amateur had his license revoked, and this was reinstated shortly afterwards.
-It seems that the most severe action taken since 1995 was when a prolific repeater jammer was written to and asked to “please stop”!
+There are many rules and regulations, but none of these are enforced these days, The last prosecution we have confirmation of, was in 2003 and the last Radio Amateur to have his license revoked, had it reinstated shortly afterwards.
+It seems that the most severe action taken since 1995 was when a prolific repeater jammer was written to and asked to “please stop it”!

 What can I do with Amateur Radio?

-Surprisingly little really, in these days of the Internet, social networking, VOIP, Skype, and instant messaging, amateur radio is fast becoming as superfluous as Morse code, so you may wonder what fascination it holds for you.
+In these days of the Internet, social networking, VOIP, Skype, and instant messaging, amateur radio is fast becoming as superfluous as Morse code, so you may wonder what fascination it holds for you.

-For some inexplicable reason, the use of abbreviations in amateur radio communications within the U.K. is restricted by the terms of the BR68, and Ofcom (formerly The Radiocommunications Agency) publish a list of those abbreviations of which they approve:-
+For some inexplicable reason, the use of abbreviations in amateur radio communications within the UK is restricted by the terms of the BR68, and still now under the relaxed Terms & Conditions.

 The Abbreviation